NEMO: Execution-Aware Optimization Modeling via Autonomous Coding Agents: Limitations and Future Work

 \section{Limitations and Future Work}

+\paragraph{Formulation correctness and formal verification.} Objective-value agreement with ground truth is a necessary but not sufficient condition for formulation correctness: two models may agree on the optimal objective while differing in their constraint sets or feasible regions.
+Formally verifying semantic equivalence between natural-language specifications and optimization models is an open problem in program synthesis; NEMO's asymmetric validation loop provides a practical mitigation by catching structural implementation errors through cross-paradigm execution checks, but full formal verification remains future work.

 \paragraph{Computational overhead and inference-time trade-offs.} A primary limitation of our ACA-based pipeline is computational cost.
 Compared to direct solver calls or single-pass LLM generation, our approach incurs additional overhead from iterative code generation, sandbox execution, and validation loops, taking 5--10 minutes per instance.
+Per-module latency profiling shows that approximately 55\% of wall-clock time is irreducible ACA reasoning (inherent to any agent-based system), 32\% is NEMO-specific overhead (validation loop and orchestration), and 13\% is the cold-start phase (extraction, solver recommendation, memory retrieval).
 While this latency is acceptable when optimizer construction is infrequent and artifacts are reused, it may be prohibitive for high-throughput applications.
 However, the consistent performance improvements suggest this computation represents a form of inference-time scaling, where increased reasoning effort yields higher solution quality.
-Future work should explore acceleration strategies including caching code templates, parallelizing independent ACA runs, and distilling recurring patterns into specialized components. \paragraph{Learning from execution-based validation.} Existing reinforcement learning approaches for optimization modeling rely on comparing outputs against ground-truth solutions, providing coarse, outcome-level signals limited by data availability.
+Future work should explore acceleration strategies including caching code templates, parallelizing independent ACA runs, and distilling recurring patterns into specialized components.

+\paragraph{Learning from execution-based validation.} Existing reinforcement learning approaches for optimization modeling rely on comparing outputs against ground-truth solutions, providing coarse, outcome-level signals limited by data availability.
 In contrast, our simulator–optimizer validation loop yields richer, ground-truth-free execution-based feedback by cross-checking independently generated components.
 This signal exposes where and how errors arise through feasibility checks, objective consistency, and structured discrepancies, rather than merely whether outputs match known answers.
 Leveraging this execution-grounded feedback as a learning signal represents a promising direction for improving the robustness and scalability of language-driven optimization systems.